kalebwbishop/senior-design/README.md

 - **Team Name:** QSine
 - **Advisor:** Professor Annexstein
 - **Project Abstract:**
-  QSine is a machine learning application designed to enhance food safety for individuals with allergies.
-By leveraging advanced image recognition and natural language processing (NLP) models, the app identifies dishes and their associated allergens based on images or text descriptions.
-The system integrates seamlessly with a robust database of recipes and allergens, providing users with quick and reliable insights to make informed dining choices.
-Our project aims to deliver an accessible, efficient, and secure tool to improve the quality of life for individuals navigating food allergies.
+   QSine is a machine-learning app that uses image recognition and text processing to identify dishes and allergens from images or text descriptions.
+Integrated with a robust recipe and allergen database, it offers quick, reliable insights for safe dining and improves accessibility and efficiency.
+With QSine, we empower users to make informed choices, enhancing their quality of life.

 [Full Page](./Assignments/Assignment2_Team_Formation_and_Project_Description/README.md)

 ---

 ## Project Description
    QSine is a machine learning application designed to enhance food safety for individuals with allergies.
 By leveraging advanced image recognition and natural language processing (NLP) models, the app identifies dishes and their associated allergens based on images or text descriptions.
 The system integrates seamlessly with a robust database of recipes and allergens, providing users with quick and reliable insights to make informed dining choices.
 Our project aims to deliver an accessible, efficient, and secure tool to improve the quality of life for individuals navigating food allergies.

 [Full Page](./Assignments/Assignment2_Team_Formation_and_Project_Description/README.md)